Alice A. Jackson

+She began her journalist career as a television news reporter for the NBC affiliate in Evansville, Indiana, the only woman on the small news staff, and later rising to the role of news director/anchor of the ABC affiliate in Evansville in 1981, one of only three women holding that position among the nation’s top 100 television markets at that time.
 In 1991, Alice left Evansville to purchase a small radio station in Franklin, Tennessee.
 After selling the station, she worked for the historic local newspaper, the Review Appeal, which had been published for nearly two centuries.
 After retiring, from the newspaper business, Alice set her hand to writing her first novel, Good-bye, Gadsden, set in World War II.
-She has completed a children’s story set in Morocco, and her latest novel, BROKEN CHORD, A Music Row Mystery.
+Her other works include BROKEN CHORD A Music Row Mystery, and her latest novel, Deadline in Dallas.

 Visit Alice online at aliceajackson.com

 Christo rarely raised his voice.
 It was a discipline he taught himself many years before, after reading about an American president who admonished his fellow countrymen to speak softly and carry a big stick.
 Such counsel appealed to his pragmatic nature.

 He had been courted by the Dallas businessmen’s group since making a subtle inquiry about the availability of dilapidated warehouse space.
 The mayor’s office of economic development was the first to respond.
 The net result: lucrative incentives, making the expansion of his operations into the Texas city a reality, and draping his operations with a cloak of legitimacy.